Picking colors

 This is the entire point of the app, so we’ll keep it brief.

-- Press your Pick Color hotkey, or right-click the ColorCopy menu bar icon, or open the menu and choose Pick Color.
+- Press your Quick Pick hotkey, or right-click (or control-click) the ColorCopy menu bar icon, or open the menu and choose Quick Pick.

 - macOS shows its built-in magnifier loupe.
 Move it where you want and click.